-Placentia Games is a publishing house in Piacenza established in 2010 thanks to the passion and courage of Franco Arcelloni, Sandro Zurla and Stefano Groppi.
+Placentia Games was a publishing house established in 2010 thanks to the passion and courage of Franco Arcelloni, Sandro Zurla and Stefano Groppi.
 Since 2018 Placentia Games hase become a Post Scriptum brand.

 The three partners, German Game buffs, have gained a great knowledge of the gaming world over the years and have developed a critical and attentive eye to the needs of the players.

 Since the creation of the first game, Florenza, the team proves to be attentive to every detail, researching historical facts with philological support and beautiful illustrations that make the gaming experience unique and engaging.

 It is no coincidence that Florenza won the Best of Show 2010 at the Lucca Comics & Games, as best editorial product and was placed in the 2011 Ludoteca Ideale (Ideal Game Room).

 From its establishment, Placentia Games works closely with the Post Scriptum development team, who works hard to ensure that Placentia products are solid, well-balanced and structured to anyone who wants an intense and quality gaming experience.